PandaWood/Simple-MAPI.NET/README.md

 mapi.Send(subject: "a subject", noteText: "a body text");
 ```

-I don't use Logon/off() because at least in one case (64-bit Office/Outlook)
+I don't use Logon/off() because it used to cause issues (only in 64-bit Office/Outlook)
-it just creates a superflous error but sends anyway - ie removing the call
+and showed a superflous error but sent anyway - but it's I may need to revisit that choice.
-to Logon() still works.

 ## History